opusaha/ebazar/README.md

 ## Credits

-This project was developed by [Your Name] and is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project was developed by [Opu saha](https://github.com/opusaha/) and is licensed under the [MIT License](https://opensource.org/licenses/MIT).